-Is it really any wonder, then, that in the next few weeks, the U.S. Supreme Court will be deciding whether marriage should be exclusively between one man and one woman?
+Is it really any wonder, then, that the U.S. Supreme Court decided 2 years ago that marriage should not be exclusively between one man and one woman?
 Makes sense, right?
 If the “One Man, One Woman For Life” crowd has done such a lousy job of marriage, then why not give someone else a chance?

 I just don’t think people who think marriage should be redefined have really thought through the implications.
 I don’t think the Supreme Court justices have.
-What prompted me to write this post was the article I saw come across my Facebook feed yesterday that in Some Town, USA, this was about to happen: “Father to marry his son—legally!”
+What prompted me to write this post was the article I saw come across my Facebook a while back that in Some Town, USA, this was about to happen: “Father to marry his son—legally!”

-Do you realize what sort of Pandora’s Box will be opened if marriage is redefined?
+Do you realize what sort of Pandora’s Box has been opened now that marriage is redefined?
 It won’t just be same-sex couples.
 Parents will be marrying their kids.
 Siblings will be marrying each other.
 Polygamy will definitely become a viable option.
 Folks will start legally marrying their pets!
 Living folks will start marrying the deceased.
 And you’ll have the great option of legally marrying inanimate objects—like the armoire you’ve loved all these years!
 I’m sure employers will be thrilled to be legally forced to pay all sorts of benefits for beloved furniture in a consensual, committed relationship.

 And just like the days of the Judges, everyone will be doing what is right in his/her own eyes.